Here, you will learn how the basic syntaxes useful while writing the programs in a python programming language.

 Following is the example of executing the python script files using the command-line interface.

-Following are the list of Python keywords that are available in Python 3.8 version.
+Following is the list of Python keywords that are available in the Python 3.8 version.

 While defining the identifiers in a python programming language, you need to follow specific naming convention rules.